phenogit/phenogit.github.io/kit-korner-notes.markdown

 permalink: /kit-korner-notes/
 ---

-Currently On: Improving the Odds - 2011/5/12
+Currently On: The Forest Through the Trees - 2011/5/17

 ## Non-Competitive Bidding